 In our society play is viewed as a leisure activity, something to be done once our work is finished.
-However, the value of play is far greater than we think.
+The value of play is far greater than we think.
 Mr. Rogers had this to say about it.

 “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.”
 Fred Rogers

 In the adult world, play becomes a bit rarer.
-If someone perceives you as playing when there is “work to be done” you may be spoken to about your work ethic.
-But guess what?
+If someone perceives you are playing when there is “work to be done” you may hear about your work ethic.
+Guess what?
 Adults need to play too!
-When we’re stuck on a problem having a bit of fun can be just the thing to get the mind stirring.
-It is a key to creativity.
+When we’re stuck on a problem having a bit of fun can be the thing to get the mind stirring.
+Play is a key to creativity.
 And the benefits continue from there.
 When we have fun we connect with others.
 We create positive experiences.
 We also learn new skills with greater ease, since stress is lessened.

 At work, play can create more productive teams.
 At home, play can create closer relationships.
 Lynn Barnett, a professor at the University of Illinois at Urbana-Champaign, has this to say “At work, play has been found to speed up learning, enhance productivity and increase job satisfaction; and at home, playing together, like going to a movie or a concert, can enhance bonding and communication.”
 Maybe the answer to understanding and accepting people with autism is simply to play.